Tips for Making it Through Car Trips Long and Short this Holiday Season

-- Extra bottles of milks.
 When you are driving down a highway, it’s not always convenient to pull over to take the baby out of the car seat or pull out your boob to start breastfeeding.
-Having the spare bottle to appease the little one on a whim will help keep your sanity from hearing non-stop screaming for 10-15 minutes or until you are able to pull over.
+Or you might be trying to keep these pit stops to a minimum.
+Having s spare bottle within reach can avoid the tears and stretch out the time between stops.

-Breast pump & accessories.
-This is always good to have as backup in case your schedule is thrown off and you need to empty out your boobs.
-Having your breast pump with you is essential to maintaining and building your milk supply.
-Also when you’re with your family, they may be oogling over the new addition to the family.
-They’ll want to hold or even feed the baby.
+Depending on your family, they’ll want to hold or even feed the baby.
 Sometimes you can’t help but just let them.
 After all, it is the holidays and they don’t get to see you and your little one very often.
 Make sure you have you pump and parts so you can keep to your pumping schedule.
 You can keep building your supply for backup and emergencies.
 Here’s a more detailed list on what to include in your breast pump bag:

 - Breast pump